Psychedelics and Health Risks

 - Psychedelics can be disinhibiting and therefore journeyer’s may engage in risky behaviors they would not otherwise engage in such as climbing, driving, cycling or sexual acts.
 Having a sitter during the psychedelic can help ensure the journeyer’s safety.

 - Journeyer’s may be more likely to share secrets or other personal information they would not otherwise share.
-Additionally, when in the psychedelic space.
 Additionally, journeyer’s may not be able to provide valid informed consent and be more suggestible.
 With both of these scenarios in mind, having a sitter that you trust, that is non-judgemental, and supportive will be paramount here.

 Emergency Department Visits: